TERMS AND CONDITIONS

 Section 19.
 LOSS OR DAMAGE; FORCE MAJEURE

 19.1 Risk of Loss.
-For projects in which Commenco has physical control of the Products shipped by Commenco or Customer to Customer sites, the Parties understand that once Product has been delivered to a Customer site and is under Commenco’s physical control, that Commenco shall have the full responsibility for care, custody and control of material and Products with respect to the Project (including all Products and materials used in connection therewith) and shall bear the risk of loss thereof, until the Products have been installed, the Customer has taken control of the Products, or surplus Product has been shipped back to Customer or elsewhere as directed by the Customer.
-Commenco shall also bear the risk of loss with respect to Products that Commenco has possession of at its facilities.
+Equipment shipped by Commenco, Customer, or Third Party to Customer sites/facilities, the parties understand and agree that once the Equipment has been delivered to a Customer site and is under Customer’s physical control, Customer shall have the full responsibility for the care, custody and control of material and Equipment with respect to the Agreement (including all Equipment and materials used in connection therewith) and shall bear the risk of loss thereof.

-i. such Party gives the other Party written notice describing the particulars of the Force Majeure Event as soon as is reasonably practicable;
+(i) such party gives the other party written notice describing the particulars of the Force Majeure Event as soon as is reasonably practical;

-iii. no obligations of the Party that arose before the occurrence causing the suspension of performance shall be excused as a result of the occurrence;
+(iii) no obligations of the party that arose before the occurrence causing the suspension of performance shall be excused as a result of the occurrence; and

 19.3 Segregation of Inventory.
-While the Products are in Commenco’s possession or control, Commenco shall
+While the Equipment Products are in Commenco’s possession or control, Commenco shall:

-i. keep the Products separate and capable of identification as the property of Customer and make entries in its books and records showing the types and quantities of Products received and that the Products are held for the account of Customer;
+(i) keep the Equipment Products separate and capable of identification as the property of Customer and make entries in its books and records showing the types and quantities of Equipment Products received and that the Products are held for the account of Customer;

-ii. not lien, mortgage, pledge or in any other manner permit the Products to be encumbered (and Commenco agrees to indemnify Customer and hold Customer harmless from any such encumbrances or taxes or claims against the inventory of Products);
+(ii) not lien, mortgage, pledge or in any other manner permit the Equipment Products to be encumbered (and Commenco agrees to indemnify Customer and hold Customer harmless from any such encumbrances or taxes or claims against the inventory of Products);

-iii. keep the Products in a suitable place for storage
+(iii) keep the Equipment Products in a suitable place for storage; and

-iv. keep the Products insured at its own expense against fire, theft and such other normal business risks.
+(iv) keep the Equipment Products insured in reasonable amounts at its own expense against fire, theft and such other normal business risks.

 Section 20.
 DISPUTE RESOLUTION

 20.3 Resolution by Executives.
-If any Dispute is not resolved pursuant to Section 10, each party shall designate one or more executives (the “Executives”) to act on behalf of such party to negotiate to resolve the matter.
-At the earliest practical time, and in any event, no later than fifteen (15) calendar days after the conclusion of the process set forth in Section 10, the Executives of both parties shall meet in a mutually agreeable location or at the business location of the non-complaining party to discuss the Dispute.
-Any subsequent meetings shall be rotated between the Executive’s’ places of business or held at a mutually agreeable location.
-The Executives shall negotiate in good faith to resolve the Dispute, and any resolution shall be set forth in writing and signed by both Parties.
+If any Dispute is not resolved pursuant to Section 20.2, each party shall designate one or more executives (the “Executives”) to act on behalf of such party to negotiate to resolve the matter.
+At the earliest practical time, and in any event, no later than fifteen (15) calendar days after the conclusion of the process set forth in Section 20.2, the Executives of both parties shall meet in a mutually agreeable location or a virtual meeting.
+The Executives shall negotiate in good faith to resolve the Dispute, and any resolution shall be set forth in writing and signed by both parties.
 If no resolution is agreed upon within thirty (30) days following the Request for Informal Dispute Resolution, either party may proceed with any available legal remedies.

 Section 21.
 GENERAL TERMS

-21.4 Commenco may subcontract any of the work, but subcontracting will not relieve Commenco of its duties under this Agreement.
+21.4 Subcontracting.
+Commenco may subcontract any of the Services, but subcontracting will not relieve Commenco of its duties under this Agreement.

-21.6 Except as provided herein, neither Party may assign this Agreement or any of its rights or obligations hereunder without the prior written consent of the other Party, which consent will not be unreasonably withheld.
+21.6 Assignment.
+Except as provided herein, neither party may assign this Agreement or any of its rights or obligations hereunder without the prior written consent of the other party, which consent will not be unreasonably withheld.
 Any attempted assignment, delegation, or transfer without the necessary consent will be void.
 Notwithstanding the foregoing, Commenco may assign this Agreement to any of its affiliates or its right to receive payment without the prior consent of Customer.
-In addition, in the event Commenco separates one or more of its businesses (each a “Separated Business”), whether by way of a sale, establishment of a joint venture, spin-off or otherwise (each a “Separation Event”), Commenco may, without the prior written consent of the other Party and at no additional cost to Commenco, assign this Agreement such that it will continue to benefit the Separated Business and its affiliates (and Commenco and its affiliates, to the extent applicable) following the Separation Event.
+In addition, in the event Commenco separates one or more of its businesses (each a “Separated Business”), whether by way of a sale, establishment of a joint venture, spin-oA or otherwise (each a “Separation Event”), Commenco may, without the prior written consent of Customer and at no additional cost to Commenco, assign this Agreement such that it will continue to benefit the Separated Business and its affiliates (and Commenco and its affiliates, to the extent applicable) following the Separation Event.

-21.12 No Third Party Beneficiaries.
-This Agreement and each and every provision thereof are for the exclusive benefit of the Parties hereto and not for the benefit of any third party other than any Person or entity expressly entitled to indemnification under the terms hereof.
+21.12 No Third-Party Beneficiaries.
+This Agreement and each and every provision hereof are for the exclusive benefit of the parties hereto and not for the benefit of any third party other than any person or entity expressly entitled to indemnification under the terms hereof.

 21.15 Conflicting Provisions.
-In the event of any conflict between this document and any Exhibit hereto, the terms and provisions of this document, as amended from time to time, shall control; provided, however, a later dated Statement of Work shall control.
-In the event of any conflict among the Exhibits, the Exhibit of the latest date mutually agreed to by the Parties shall control.
+In the event of any conflict between this document and any cover page or Exhibit hereto, the terms and provisions of this document, as amended from time to time, shall control; provided, however, a later dated Statement of Work shall control.
+In the event of any conflict among the Exhibits, the Exhibit of the latest date mutually agreed to by the parties shall control.

 Section 23.
 ENTIRE AGREEMENT